AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 ### Wide Area Network {#wan-connection}

-The performance of the internet connection besides to the network reachability, is to provide sufficient bandwidth to operate AEM Screens nice and smoothly.
+The performance of the Internet connection besides the network's reachability is to provide sufficient bandwidth to operate AEM Screens.

-*Sufficient* depends on the amount of connected AEM screens and on the usage of other consumers within the network, such as Smartphones, Tablets, Cashiers, Computers or Guest WIFI networks.
+*Sufficient* depends on the amount of connected AEM screens and on the usage of other consumers within the network, such as smartphones, tablets, cashiers, computers or guest WIFI networks.

 >[!NOTE]
->All of the devices do have a concurrent access to the internet connection and bandwidth usually linearly decreases when you add more consumers/computers to the network.
+>All of the devices have a concurrent access to the Internet connection and the bandwidth decreases linearly when you add more consumers or computers to the network.

 ### Local Area Network {#lan-connection}

-The performance of the Local Area Network (LAN), besides the network reachability, provides sufficient bandwidth to operate AEM Screens nice and smoothly.
+The performance of the Local Area Network (LAN), besides the network's reachability provides sufficient bandwidth to operate AEM Screens.

-The LAN network is usually at least matching a 100 MBit/sec network, so that there is sufficient bandwidth to connect many devices with good performance to the system.
+The LAN network usually at least matches a 100 Mbps network, so that there is sufficient bandwidth to connect many devices with good performance to the system.
-In case that a WIFI solution is envisaged to connect AEM Screens to the internet Link it is recommended to use modern WIFI standards like IEEE 802.11g as a minimum.
+In case that a WIFI solution is envisaged to connect AEM Screens to the Internet Link it is recommended to use modern WIFI standards like `IEEE 802.11g` as a minimum.
 This standard supports connections up to 54 Mbps.
-Any *newer* Standards like 802.11h-n are of better quality.
+Any *newer* Standards like `802.11h-n` are of better quality.

 >[!NOTE]
 >If a WIFI Repeater is required we do strongly recommend Mesh WIFI Access-point technologies like Google Nest Mesh WIFI or similar.
-Other WiFi repeating technologies ends up in a massive loss of bandwidth in the overall network.
+Other WiFi repeating technologies end up in a massive loss of bandwidth in the overall network.

 ## Downloading Media and Assets {#download}

 AEM Screens provides a big advantage to Digital Signage Users.
 It downloads and locally saves all necessary media files, such as images and videos.
-Due to this concept the major network traffic occurs when there is new content to be displayed on a specific screen.
+The major network traffic occurs when there is new content to be displayed on a specific display.

-For normal operation, for example, having defined playlist that are not changing very often during the day, this offers a close to network independent operation, once all the files have been saved on the player.
+For normal operations, for example, having defined playlist that updated frequently during the day, this offers a close to network independent operation, once all the files have been saved on the player.

-For those use-cases where there are more interactions with sensors or other triggers and content is very dynamic a fast and reliable network connection is essential for an immediate screen reaction to ensure best possible Customer Experience.
+For those use-cases where there are more interactions with sensors or other triggers and content is very dynamic a fast and reliable network connection is essential for an immediate screen reaction to ensure best possible customer experience.

 The following table provides an overview on network connectivity key data.